 Advertising in some form is essential to your business.
 There are paid and unpaid (organic) options.

 To have successful paid advertising you MUST create targeted ads for your business.
-You can do this using online tools like Google Ads and Facebook Ads.
+If you struggle with Facebook ads, head to Facebook Ads for Photographers by Roderick Alan– it is packed with amazing tips and tricks to master Facebook and Instagram Ads.
 You can target people who live in your area, people with certain occupations or interests, and much more.
 A great way to help develop a target persona is to understand your ideal client.

 If you aren’t quite ready to financially invest in advertising, you can also advertise organically, which is unpaid advertising.
 Join local Facebook groups and post about your services.
 Utilize the strategy outlined in this article about booking clients for this weekend!
 Many people use Facebook groups to ask for recommendations.
 If you see people looking for photographers, chime in and let them know that you’re available!